Blosc/c-blosc2/plugins/README.md

 Steps
 -----

-1. First, both regular tests and fuzzing tests must be provided and be passing.
+1. First, tests must be provided and be passing.

    **It is completely mandatory and necessary to add these lines to `main()` in each test to make plugins machinery work:**
    - `blosc_init()` at the beginning